vv1ck/captcha-TIKTOK/README.md

 # captcha-TIKTOK
 1- TIKTOK-encryption.py

-- A simple script that encrypts your TikTok information
+- This tool is for TikTok encryption, you can encrypt the username and all the password when TikTok requests it in your program
-- Like username and password
+- You can also encrypt messages in TikTok format in case you need to, in addition to decrypting messages received from TikTok -
 2- captcha-TIKTOK.py
 - Skip the captcha for Tik Tok